NetWorkedData/NetWorkedData_Installation/README.md

 This project test installation success after all update of repositories

--  Go to your unity project's directory
+-  go to your unity project's directory

 ```shell
 cd <your_project>
 ```

-- add extension to ignore
+- add extensions and folders to ignore

 ```shell
 echo '' >> .gitignore